Spencer Steer Player Props: Reds vs. Pirates

 - Steer hit .211 with five doubles, two home runs and 11 walks.

-- He went yard in two of 28 games last year, leaving the ballpark in 1.9% of his plate appearances.
+- He homered in two of 28 games last year, leaving the ballpark in 1.9% of his plate appearances.

-- Steer drove in a run in eight of 28 games last year (28.6%), but did not have a multi-RBI game.
+- Steer drove in a run in eight of 28 games last season.

-- He crossed home plate safely in 10 of 28 games last year (35.7%), including scoring multiple runs twice.
+- In 10 of 28 games last year (35.7%), he crossed home plate safely, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.